STOP IT! Just stop it.

-Hopefully, we’ve prepared and trained to react more effectively.
-(Remember, especially in times of crisis, “We don’t rise to the level of our expectations; we fall to the level of our training.“)
+Hopefully, we’ve prepared and trained to respond more effectively.
+Remember, in times of crisis, “We don’t rise to the level of our expectations; we fall to the level of our training.”

-Hopefully, we’ll have thought so carefully, and acted so faithfully, that we actually prevent more of these atrocities from happening in the first place.
+In addition, hopefully we’ll have thought so carefully and acted so faithfully ahead of time, that we’ll actually prevent more of these atrocities from happening in the first place.

 Perhaps you’ll agree: our reactive, stressed brains are not helping us respond effectively to this horribly difficult problem of school violence (or mass shootings in general).